Tax refunds could be delayed in 2022. Here’s why - NewsBreak

 “You’ll be first in line as soon as the e-file opens.
 Those will be hitting the IRS computers first.
 Get that refund quicker,” she said.
 “The longer you delay into February and March, the slower the processing time is just because of volume that the IRS has.”

 Avoiding a paper tax return will be more than important than ever this year to avert processing delays, IRS Commissioner Chuck Rettig said.
-He urged taxpayers to file their returns electronically and to get their refunds by direct deposit.NYS eviction moratorium to end Jan.
-15
+He urged taxpayers to file their returns electronically and to get their refunds by direct deposit.US families fear hunger after child tax credit expires

 It is also important for taxpayers who received a COVID-19 relief Economic Impact Payment last year or who got an advance Child Tax Credit payment to make sure they report the correct amount on their tax returns to avoid processing delays, Rettig said.